-All three border checkpoints ensure the movement of people and goods, as their geographical location allows the construction of high-class roads for the passage of any type of motor vehicle.
+These sites are included in the short-term investment program of the RIA (Road Infrastructure Agency) for the rehabilitation of the roadway and, accordingly, the reconstruction of the Zlatarevo border crossing after the incident of fire in 2019.
+All three border checkpoints ensure the movement of goods and goods, as their geographical location allows the construction of high-class roads for the passage of any type of motor vehicle.
 However, they are not sufficient to make direct and efficient connections, since the settlements on both sides of the border are relatively short distances by air through existing roads through the existing border checkpoints, and the distance through existing roads and border checkpoints increases with times.
 This need for effective links for road transport - cars, light commercial vehicles and mini buses has led to the conclusion of an intergovernmental agreement for the construction of two new points, with priority being Klepalo (Strumyani-Berovo).
-The point on the side of the Republic of North Macedonia is built, and from Republic of Bulgaria the section of 17 kilometers should be completed to the border checking point.
-Due to the mountain terrain and high altitude, the parameters of the road can provide optimum passage for cars, vans and minibuses, which meets the needs of local people and crossborder business.
+The point on the side of the North Macedonia is built, and from Bulgaria the section of 30 kilometers should be completed to the border checking point.
+Due to the mountain terrain and high altitude, the parameters of the road can provide optimum passage for cars, vans and minibuses, which meets the needs of local people and cross-border business.

 There are intergovernmental agreements between the two countries for opening of three new Border Crossing check-points (BCCP), namely: Strumyani-Berovo (Klepalo), Simitli-Pehchevo and Nevestino-Delchevo (Chernata skala).
-The Agreement between the Government of the Republic of North Macedonia and the Government of Republic of Bulgaria for opening new international road Border Crossing Check Points Strumiany - Berovo and Simitli - Pehchevo was signed on 14 June 1999 in Skopie.
-On the Republic of North Macedonia territory, the BCCP 'Klepalo', Strumyani - Berovo, as well as the access road, have already been constructed in 2001, while on the territory of the Republic of Bulgaria both the road section and the BCCP are not constructed yet.
-The preliminary stage of works design for construction of the BCCP on Bulgarian territory was approved in 2005.
-Given the long period of time since the approval of the preliminary stage of works design to the present moment, the documentation have to be updated and developed in working phase accordingly taking into account the current legislation and technical requirements.
+The Agreement between the Government of North Macedonia and the Government of Bulgaria for opening new international road Border Crossing Check Points Strumiany - Berovo and Simitli - Pehchevo was signed on 14 June 1999 in Skopie.

+On the territory of North Macedonia, the BCCP 'Klepalo', Strumyani - Berovo, as well as the access road, have already been constructed in 2001, while on the territory of Bulgaria both the road section and the BCCP are not constructed yet.
+The detailed works design or construction of the BCCP on Bulgarian territory has been approved and respectively permit for construction has been issued in 2005.
+Given the long period of time since the approval of works design to the present moment, the documentation have to be updated accordingly taking into account the current legislation and technical requirements.

-The missing road section on teritory of the Republic of Bulgarian has to link the district of Blagoevgrad with BCCP Strumyani-Berovo, respectively with the relevant municipalities in the border region in the Republic of North Macedonia as follows: Berovo, Kochani, Radovish, Vinitsa, Zarnovtsi and Blatets.
+The missing road section on the teritory of Bulgaria has to link the district of Blagoevgrad with BCCP Strumyani-Berovo, respectively with the relevant municipalities in the border region in North Macedonia as follows: Berovo, Kochani, Radovish, Vinitsa, Zarnovtsi and Blatets.
 The acess road on North Mecedonian territory is a connection of the existing BCCP 'Klepalo' with I-class road Berovo-Skopie.
 The last section of the road from the border to Berovo village is completed, but needs rehabilitation.